JonathanWilbur/mueller-report/volume1.md

 groups asking them to help plan a "pro-Trump rally near Trump Tower."
 55

-To reach larger U.S. audiences, the IRA purchased advertisements from Facebook that promoted the IRA groups on the newsfeeds of U.S. audience members. according to Facebook, the IRA purchased over 3,500 advertisements, and the expenditures totaled approximately
+To reach larger U.S. audiences, the IRA purchased advertisements from Facebook that promoted the IRA groups on the newsfeeds of U.S. audience members.
+According to Facebook, the IRA purchased over 3,500 advertisements, and the expenditures totaled approximately
 $100,000.
 56

 During the U.S. presidential campaign, many IRA-purchased advertisements explicitly